Lumary2/Lumary2/README.md

 ### Hi there 👋

-🔭 I’m Anja and I'm studying Software Engineering, now working on my Bachelor Thesis
+🔭 I’m Anja, a Software Engineer

 🐧 I love Linux, currently using Manjaro